SunStarSys/www/content/essays/spam.md

 is the `earlytalker` plugin.
-What `earlytalker` does is put `qpsmtpd` to sleep for a configurable amount of time, listening on the socket (via `select(2)`) for non-RFC-compliant "early" communications coming from the other end of the socket (`qpsmtpd` typically forks a server for each inbound connection so it's only that kid process sleeping).
+What `earlytalker` does is put `qpsmtpd` to sleep for a configurable amount of time, listening on the socket (via `select(2)`) for non-RFC-compliant "early" communications coming from the other end of the socket (`qpsmtpd` typically forks a server for each inbound connection so it's only that kid process sleeping in `select(2)`).
 If it sees any input on the connection it simply drops the connection after issuing an appropriate 4xx or 5xx response, depending on the mail administrator's tastes.

 Why is such a simple tool so powerful in the admin's arsenal?
 Because it introduces mandatory delays for each mail connection, which as it turns out hits most spammers